Chattanooga, TN: a growing freight + logistics hub

 • Having multiple large, successful employers like these locally = money funneled back into the community.

-• We’re here for the “just plain cool” factor, too — as the supply chain shifts and transportation networks are rewritten (as Fuller anticipates), Chattanooga will be at the forefront + play a key role in that innovation.
+• We’re here for the “just plain cool” factor, too — as the supply chain shifts and transportation networks are rewritten (as Fuller anticipates), Chattanooga will be at the forefront and play a key role in that innovation.

-• Having 50+ successful logistics companies in town makes it easy to attract folks in the industry to move to Chattanoogaaka, as the industry continues to grow, so could the city’s population.
+• Having 50+ successful logistics companies in town makes it easy to attract folks in the industry to move to Chattanooga — aka, as the industry continues to grow, so could the city’s population.

 • Logistics hubs also attract manufacturers + distribution companies.

-“If you didn’t have this, many businesses wouldn’t exist...
-Transportation is a core feature of not only the economy, but of civilization.
+“If you didn’t have this, many businesses wouldn’t exist... transportation is a core feature of not only the economy, but of civilization.
 We play a critical role in the global economy.”
 Craig Fuller, FreightWaves Founder + CEO

 More from NOOGAtoday